 Part of the shock of any mass shooting is the helplessness we feel in its wake—our inability to answer with anything more than stuffed animals and futile politics.
 When you start researching the question of what the United States is doing to stop mass shootings, what’s remarkable is the degree to which the arena has been turned over to the people who do threat assessment.
 Threat assessment is not just the best we’ve got; it’s all we’ve got.

-Trunk, now 31, could be anyone from anywhere.
+Trunk, now 34, could be anyone from anywhere.
 When you look at him, you see somebody’s son; when you look again, you see a photo on the front page of the paper.
 He could be both.
 He has been both.
-Eleven years ago, he was arrested with a military-grade rifle slung on his back, a pistol in his belt, a machete, and 2,000 rounds of ammunition.
+Almost 15 years ago, he was arrested with a military-grade rifle slung on his back, a pistol in his belt, a machete, and 2,000 rounds of ammunition.
 He was dressed in black, and so were his two armed accomplices.
 To avoid charges of conspiracy and weapons possession, he pleaded guilty to carjacking and received a ten-year sentence.
 In prison, he had a nickname: Trunk Full of Guns.

 Prison is, in his opinion, what saved him.
 “I was forced to learn social skills in jail.
 I’d never had the experience of talking to other people.
 In jail, I had no choice.
 If you don’t know how to talk to people, you get crushed.”

 He also became reflective, especially when the prison TV showed the latest shooter.
 He knew shooters—he knew what they had gone through because of what he had gone through.
-So when he got an e-mail asking if he had ideas about stopping shootings, he volunteered to talk, if only so that others might assess the threat—and yes, the humanity—of people like him.
+So when he got an email asking if he had ideas about stopping shootings, he volunteered to talk, if only so that others might assess the threat—and yes, the humanity—of people like him.

 It started with a thought, Trunk says.
 “I’d be lying in bed wondering what I was doing wrong.
 Why didn’t anybody like me? … So I started thinking they were losers.
 I started thinking that they didn’t like me because they were afraid of me—because I had power and they didn’t.
 Because I was special.
 And that’s when it all really got started: when I began thinking I was special.”

 Mass shooters have supplanted serial killers and possibly terrorists as a symbol of ultimate evil.
 Since 9/11, there have been 20 lethal terrorist attacks in the United States, resulting in the deaths of 46 people.
-According to USA Today, there have been 346 mass shootings (incidents in which four or more people are killed) since 1999, with some 15 percent described as “public” shootings—stranger to stranger.
-Nearly 1,700 people have died; many more have been wounded.
+According to USA Today, there have been over 346 mass shootings (incidents in which four or more people are killed) since 1999, with some 15 percent described as “public” shootings—stranger to stranger.
+Over 1,700 people have died; many more have been wounded.
 What America feared after the 9/11 attacks—that it would be perpetually attacked by outsiders calling themselves Americans—finally has transpired, only with an awful twist: It is perpetually attacked by Americans who call themselves outsiders.

 Mass shootings are like terrorism in that they are meant to terrorize.
 But that doesn’t mean shooters can be investigated as terrorists.
 For one thing, “the active shooter,” says Simons, “tends more often than not to be motivated by a deeply personal grievance tinged with feelings of persecution and humiliation, real and perceived, whereas terrorists are oftentimes going to be motivated by more ideological reasons.”
 For another, mass shooters are almost always American citizens.